Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-increase-accuracy/index.md

 ---
 title: A Simple Trick To Increase YOLOv8 Accuracy On Small Objects With No Overhead
 seo_title: A Simple Trick To Increase YOLOv8 Accuracy On Small Objects With No Overhead
-summary: Get over 10% more mAP in small object detection by exploiting YOLOv8 pose models for training.
+summary: Get over 10% more mAP in small object detection by exploiting YOLOv8 pose models while training.
-description: Get over 10% more mAP in small object detection by exploiting YOLOv8 pose models for training.
+description: Get over 10% more mAP in small object detection by exploiting YOLOv8 pose models while training.
 slug: yolov8-increase-accuracy
 author: Mohammed Yasin